Busload of Books Research Project

 THE RESEARCH PROJECT

-As we travel the country presenting to 25,000 students, teachers, and administrators at Title I schools in all 50 states, we’ll collect a massive, demographically diverse, national data set that allows a rare glimpse into:
+As we traveled the country presenting to 25,000 students, teachers, and administrators at Title I schools in all 50 states, we collected a massive, demographically diverse, national data set that allowed a rare glimpse into:

 - How K-6 students and educators think and feel about reading, writing, and drawing

 - How these attitudes and beliefs vary according to social, cultural, and economic factors that shape literacy experiences in the classroom, school, and community

 - How an author/illustrator visit and book giveaway impacts these student attitudes, beliefs, and practices.
 In short—does the experience make students more likely to read, write, or draw?